triestpa/Police-Analysis-Python/README.md

 ![search scatters vt](https://storage.googleapis.com/cdn.patricktriest.com/blog/images/posts/policing-data/search_scatters_vt.png)

 The plots above are comparing `search_rate` (top row) and `hit_rate` (bottom row) for Black (left column) and Hispanic (right column) drivers compared with white drivers in each county.
-If all of the dots (each of which represents a county) followed the diagonal center line, the implication would be that white drivers and non-white drivers are searched with the exact same standard of evidence.
+If all of the dots (each of which represents a county) followed the diagonal center line, the implication would be that white drivers and non-white drivers are searched at the exact same rate with the exact same standard of evidence.

 Unfortunately, this is not the case.
 In the above charts, we can see that, for every single county, the search rate is higher for minorities and the hit rate is lower.